 Step 1: Feel Your Feelings (Even the Ugly Ones)

-First, let’s be real: When you’ve been cheated on, you’re dealing with a whole buffet of emotions—hurt, anger, confusion, betrayal, and probably a touch of "What the hell was I thinking?"
+First, let’s be real: When you’ve been cheated on, you’re dealing with a whole buffet of emotions such as hurt, anger, confusion, betrayal, and probably a touch of "What the hell was I thinking?"
 But here’s the thing: all those feelings are completely valid.
 The pain of being betrayed isn’t something you just "get over."
 It’s a process.
 And the first step?
 Let yourself feel.

 You might feel like crying in your car (been there, done that), or maybe you’re super mad and fantasizing about confronting your ex with a well-timed, “I hope you choke on your own lies” (okay, maybe don’t do that… but we get it).
 Whatever it is, let those feelings out.
 Acknowledge them.
 You can’t heal what you’re not willing to feel!
 So, give yourself permission to grieve the relationship.
 It doesn’t matter if it was two months or ten years.
 Betrayal stings.
 But remember: You are not your pain.
 Feel it, but don’t get stuck there.